RoySegall/gizra.com/app/_posts/2016-10-15-restful-access-token.md

 }
 ```

-## Refreshing access token
+## Refreshing an access token
 As mentioned above, the access token is only valid for a specific amount of time,
-usually 24 hours, and you’ll need to check it before the request:
+usually 24 hours, so you’ll need to check it before the request:

 ```javascript
 if (new Date().getTime() > localStorageService.get('expire_in')) {